Maryland State Police: Aviation Command

-The Aviation Command was instrumental in the support of the first trauma center in the USA, the R Adams Cowley Shock Trauma Center at the University of Maryland Medical Center in Baltimore.
+The Aviation Command was instrumental in the support of the first trauma center in the US, the R Adams Cowley Shock Trauma Center at the University of Maryland Medical Center in Baltimore.

 History

 Until 1921, Maryland had no state-wide police force.
 In that year, in response to increasing crime, the Commissioner of Motor Vehicles organized a team of police officers who were given statewide jurisdiction to enforce traffic and criminal laws.
 They gained jurisdiction through deputization by county sheriffs.
 An associated plainclothes investigative unit became known as the "State Police Force."

 In 1935, the Maryland State Police was established as a separate unit of state government, funded out of revenues from the Department of Commissioner of Motor Vehicles.
 It was granted additional statewide police powers to enforce fish, oyster, game and other conservation laws and maintain a training school.
 It was made part of the Department of Public Safety and Correctional Services in 1970.

 In 1994, the Department of Maryland State Police was formed as a separate executive department; it was renamed the Department of State Police in 1995.
 Recent superintendents have included David B. Mitchell from 1995 to 2003, Ed Norris from 2003 to 2004, Thomas E. Hutchins from 2004 to 2007, Terrence Sheridan from 2007 to 2011, Marcus L. Brown from 2011 to 2015, William M. Pallozzi from 2015 to 2020, and Woodrow W. Jones III from 2020 to 2022.

 Colonel Roland L. Butler Jr. was sworn in as Secretary of the Maryland Department of State Police by Governor Wes Moore on April 11, 2023.
-In 2024, he served as Maryland’s on-scene coordinator for the Key Bridge Response Unified Command, in which he was responsible for the deployments of the Underwater Recovery Team, Aviation Command, Forensic Sciences Division and the Criminal Enforcement Division.
+In 2024, he served as Maryland's on-scene coordinator for the Key Bridge Response Unified Command, in which he was responsible for the deployments of the Underwater Recovery Team, Aviation Command, Forensic Sciences Division and the Criminal Enforcement Division.
 Butler retired on October 10, 2025.
 Lieutenant Colonel Danile C. Pickett is serving as acting Secretary of the Maryland Department of State Police until his successor, Michael Jackson, is confirmed by the Maryland Senate.

 In the history of the force, forty-three state troopers have been killed in the line of duty.